EPIC448/KnightProject/Readme.md

  Remove all BootStraps indicators.

+  // Build the whole page in SPANISH.  ....

  What Features do I want to add to this Company
   User focused.
 Of course we will switch out this sites and See what else i improve on the site.
    If i want to build extra features into it. \